Constitution of Turkey

 Court of Justice building in Kartal, Istanbul.

-The Constitution of Turkey, formally known as the Constitution of the Republic of Türkiye (Türkiye Cumhuriyeti Anayasası), and informally as the Constitution of 1982 (1982 Anayasası), is Turkey's fundamental law.
-It establishes the organization of the government, and sets out the principles and rules of the state's conduct along with its responsibilities in regards to its citizens.
+The Constitution of Turkey, formally known as the Constitution of the Republic of Turkey (Türkiye Cumhuriyeti Anayasası), and informally as the Constitution of 1982 (1982 Anayasası), is Turkey's fundamental law.
+It establishes the organization of the government, and sets out the principles and rules of the state's conduct along with its responsibilities in regard to its citizens.
 The constitution also establishes the rights and responsibilities of the latter while setting the guidelines for the delegation and exercise that sovereignty belongs entirely and without doubt to the people.

 The constitution was ratified on 7 November 1982.
 It replaced the earlier Constitution of 1961.
 The constitution was amended 21 times, three of them through a referendum: 2007, 2010, 2017, one of them partly through referendum: 1987.
 As of April 2017, 117 of the 177 articles of the Constitution of 1982 were amended overall.